carbolymer/blockchain/README.md

  * `POST /nodes/resolve` queries all nodes, and checks if this one has correct chain

-## Known issues

-* The miner holds lock over the *whole* `Blockchain` datatastructure, so it is inaccessible for other endpoints and vice versa

 ## TODO
 * [ ] Docker container with the binary
 * [ ] Registering and resolving nodes